#impactai

 Two Experiences

-This gap was intentional product strategy.
-The unauthenticated version created desire.
-The authenticated version delivered at a level that made the value of having an account immediately visible the moment you signed in.
+The gap was intentional.
+Unauthenticated created desire.
+Authenticated made the value of an account immediately visible the moment you signed in.

 Screenshot 2026-04-13 at 12.45.34 PM